Weaving Guide

 • Pinpoint

-Thinner than oxford, thinner than poplin, pinpoint is supple and durable.
-Its particularity is linked to the fact that the weft thread passes above two warp threads then above the following two warp threads.
-A good compromise for a casual shirt but not too much.
+Thinner than Oxford and poplin, pinpoint is both supple and durable.
+Its distinctive weave — where the weft thread passes over two warp threads and then the next two — gives it a refined texture.
+Ideal for a casual shirt that remains elegant and polished.

 View pinpoint shirts

-First used for trousers and called "toile de Nîmes", denim has since become more popular and is perfect for casual shirts.
-Dyed with indigo (the color that was called "blue of Genoa", which gave the name "jeans"), this twill weavefabric offers real solidity and fades as it wears. the indigo goes away.
+Originally used for trousers and known as “toile de Nîmes,” denim has become a staple for casual shirts.
+Dyed with indigo — historically called the “blue of Genoa,” which inspired the term “jeans” — this twill weave fabric is exceptionally durable and develops a unique, faded character over time as the indigo gradually wears away.

 See denim shirts